fantastec/documentation-style-guide/README.md

 When referring to internal Colony terminology, always surround with quotes on first mention, and make an effort to explain the meaning in as close to layman's terms as possible.

-- "each cortex 'module' is essentially a template to be rendered"
+- "each Cortex 'module' is essentially a template to be rendered"
 - "internally, a request uses a system of 'builders' and 'queries'"

 ### Front-end